Madeleine Kunin: Personal life

+In 1995, Kunin divorced her first husband, and subsequently was soon therefater appointed U.S. Ambassador to Switzerland and Liechtenstein in 1997.
+In 2006, she married secondly to John W. Hennessey Jr., a professor at Dartmouth College, in 2006.
+Kunin is a dual citizen of the United States and Switzerland.

 Kunin is the author of the books Coming of Age: My Journey to the Eighties (2018), The New Feminist Agenda: Defining the Next Revolution for Women, Work, and Family (2012), Pearls, Politics, and Power: How Women Can Win and Lead (2008) and Living a Political Life (1995) which chronicles her career prior to joining the U.S. Department of Education.
 She is a resident of Burlington, Vermont.

-Kunin is the mother of four children, including her daughter Julia Kunin.
-She divorced her first husband, the academic Arthur Kunin, in 1995.
-She married John W. Hennessey Jr., a professor at Dartmouth College, in 2006.

-Kunin was the sister of the late Edgar May, who was a Pulitzer Prize–winning journalist and a member of both the Vermont House of Representatives and Vermont State Senate.
+As of 2026, Kunin is a resident of Shelburne, Vermont.

 Awards and honors

 Governor Kunin has received more than twenty honorary degrees.

 In 1995, Kunin received the Foreign Language Advocacy Award from the Northeast Conference on the Teaching of Foreign Languages in recognition of her support for education, equal access for all children and equitable salaries for teachers.